Lux3n-git/luxclient/misc/jargon3.md

         A special lored sponge block which, when reinforced, protects a 21x21 square area from block placement and thrown enderpearls from landing, unless the player is on the bastion's reinforcement group.
 Specifics may vary depending on a servers config.
+    Mod:
+        A modification to enhance the Minecraft client program, for example adding a minimap, armor status, player radar, or to run bots.
+    Obby bomb:
+        Covering a city in SRO, as a form of griefing.